klarm/KMCard/README.md

 <img src="https://github.com/klarm/KMCard/blob/master/demos.png"/>

 # How to Use
+There are three ways to use RVCard in your project:
 - adoption as a whole page
 	- step 0: Add RVCardView to your page
 	- step 1: Set page data for RVCardView